 Photography courtesy of John A. Paradiso

-When Night Shift Brewing first opened in 2012, founders Rob Burns, Mike O’Mara, and Michael Oxton didn’t plan to brew a flagship beer.
+When Night Shift Brewing opened in 2012, founders Rob Burns, Mike O’Mara, and Michael Oxton didn’t plan to brew a flagship beer.
 Or an IPA.

-But a few years later the trio realized that the market demanded both.
+But a few years later, the trio realized that the market demanded both.

 “We started the brewery without ever wanting to make an IPA.
 And holy shit, were we wrong with thinking that the world didn’t need any more IPAs,” shares Burns in another article for Hop Culture.
-“We thought, ‘Well, everyone’s asking for IPAs, if we make some great ones, that’ll let us play around with some other styles.’
+“We thought, ‘Well, everyone’s asking for IPAs; if we make some great ones, that’ll let us play around with some other styles.’
 But we knew that we needed something to bring people in.”

-Night Shift took a unique approach, brewing test IPAs with different hops that they’d put on draft in the brewery’s Everett, MA, taproom.
+Night Shift took a unique approach, brewing test IPAs with different hops they’d put on draft in the brewery’s Everett, MA, taproom.
 The technique allowed fans to give honest feedback on the rotating recipes.
 “Let’s make an IPA crowdsourced by the people,“ recalls Burns.

 And so began the life of Santilli, the tenth batch featured in this rotation.
-Named after the brewery’s street address (87 Santilli Highway), this American IPA balances both East Coast and West Coast styles.
+Named after the brewery’s street address (87 Santilli Highway), this American IPA balances both East and West Coast styles.

 “We describe it as an American IPA,” says Oxton.
 “It’s not just a beer categorization; it sort of unifies East Coast and West Coast.
 And that’s why it’s stood the test of time.”